 The directors follow the guidance of FRS 136 - Impairment of Assets, in determining whether investment in subsidiaries is impaired.
 This requires assumption to be made regarding the duration and extent to which the fair value of an investment is less than its costs, the financial health, and near-term business outlook of the investments including factors such as industry and sector performance, changes in technology and operational and financing cash flows.
-The directors' assessment for impairment of investment in subsidiaries is based on the estimation of value-in-use of the cash-generating unit ("CGU") by forecasting the expected future cash flows for a period of up to 5 years, using a suitable discount rate to calculate the present value of those cash flows.
-The Company's carrying amount of investment in subsidiaries at 31st March 2014 was RM1,440,002/- (2013: RM1,440,002/-).
+The directors' assessment for impairment of investment in subsidiaries is based on the estimation of value-in-use of the cash-generating unit ("CGU") by forecasting the expected future cash flows, using a suitable discount rate to calculate the present value of those cash flows.
+The Company's carrying amount of investment in subsidiaries at 31st March 2015 was RM35,600,002/- (2014: RM1,440,002/-).